Filed Under Sports

 A Catalyst for the "Comeback City"

-In the 1970s, Cleveland's status was grim.
-The city was losing large swaths of its population, defaulting on its loans, planning on converting Playhouse Square to a parking lot, and becoming known as "Bomb City USA" due to mob violence.
-The Cuyahoga River was dying, and manufacturing in the city was on the decline.
-The city's National Basketball Association franchise, the Cleveland Cavaliers, was established at the beginning of this tumultuous decade in 1970.
-After only four years, the Cavaliers, like many downtown Cleveland businesses, moved out of the city and into the suburbs.
-Richfield, Ohio, was the new hometown of the Cavaliers and the Richfield Coliseum was their arena.
-Although the Coliseum featured state-of-the-art architecture at the time of its opening, Richfield never developed the way that Cavaliers' owner Nick Mileti hoped.
+Richfield, Ohio would be the new hometown of the Cavaliers and the Richfield Coliseum their arena.
+Although the Coliseum featured state-of-the-art architecture at the time of its opening, Richfield never developed the way that Cavaliers' owner Nick Mileti had hoped.
 Mileti imagined Richfield developing rapidly with new roads, businesses, and sports facilities to create "a megalopolis stretching from Cleveland to Akron."
-Due to the creation of the 50-square-mile Cuyahoga Valley National Recreation Area in 1974, this never materialized and Richfield remained an isolated and rural town.
-Gordon Gund became the principal owner of the Cavaliers in 1983.
+Due to the creation of the 50-square-mile Cuyahoga Valley National Recreation Area in 1974, this never materialized and Richfield remained an isolated and rural town, far from most of the team's fans and overwhelmed by out-of-town car traffic.
 The Richfield experiment had failed.
-The city of Cleveland was floundering.
-Gund then began searching for a new home for the Cavaliers in downtown Cleveland.

-To assist in the revitalization of the city, Cleveland needed something more significant than just a sports arena with four walls and a roof.
-To accomplish this, the city used the concept of an urban entertainment district, or UED, in the creation of Gund Arena.
-In 1990, the Gateway Economic Development Corporation was formed to create a stadium for the Cavaliers and also a complete financially productive district for Cleveland.
-Despite this plan, this vast project ignited controversy.
-In the 1980s, a plan for a domed downtown Cleveland sports complex failed to generate sufficient public and political support.
-In 1984, the $150 million bond issue to fund the domed stadium was rejected by a vote of 277,845 to 147,221.
-With the Gateway plan in mind, all that remained was to generate public support for the public funding portion of the project.
-This "sin tax" on liquor and cigarettes passed by a narrow margin of 52 percent to 48 percent.
-With public funding secured, the path was cleared for the Gateway Project to begin and for the Cavaliers to build a new home.
+The Gateway project was unveiled amidst years of sports-related controversy.
+A plan for a domed sports complex had already failed to generate sufficient public and political support.
+In 1984, voters had rejected a $150 million bond issue to fund the domed stadium by a vote of nearly two to one.
+For the Gateway plan to succeed, the city and the team would need to generate support for the public funding portion of the project.
+In 1990, following endorsements from business and civic leaders, voters approved a "sin tax" on liquor and cigarettes by a narrow margin of 52 percent to 48 percent.
+With public funding secured, the path was cleared for the Gateway Project to begin and for the Cavaliers to build their new home downtown.

 Images